mattlavallee/checks-and-balances/README.md

 that will let you archive all existing transactions rather than needing to go through the settings menu for each individual transaction.

-Manage tags is an action that will let you view and manage all tags that you have ever created.
+Manage Tags is an action that will let you view and manage all tags that you have ever created.
 This screen will give you an overview of all your tags (perhaps there was a typo, or two similarly named tags for the same type of transaction).
 You will see how many transactions are currently associated with each tag and will have the ability to delete any tags that you no longer want.